maciejjedrzejczyk/ffxaisidebar/README.md

-# Web Content Summarization Sidebar for Firefox with Ollama
+# Sidekick: AI Web Assistant for Firefox

-A Firefox extension that provides a sidebar for summarizing web pages and interacting with locally running LLMs via Ollama.
+Sidekick is a Firefox extension that provides a sidebar for summarizing web pages and interacting with locally running LLMs via Ollama.

 <img src="media/slides.gif" alt="Web Content Summarization in Firefox" width="800" height="600">